alwell-kevin/github-repo-getter-cli/README.md

-# tarball-getter-cli
+# GitHub-getter-cli
-> Download Enterprise Repository from GitHub
+> Download Enterprise Repository from GitHub through the CLI;

 > Command Line utility that automatically downloads a Repository @branch from your enterprise organization.